ryujimano/StrydDataVisualization/README.md

 The power and heart rate buttons each turns its respective lines on/off.
 To view the graph in larger scale, tap on the graph, and a new zoomable view will show modally.

 Some Issues:
 - The range of the power data is relatively high, so line drawing is fairly slow.
-This should be fixed so it can render faster in the future (e.g. stop redrawing the view to make it faster).
+This should be fixed so it can render faster in the future (for example, stop redrawing the view everytime).
 - The initial value in both data have a random spike that needs to be fixed.
 - The ScrollView fixes its height, making zooming slightly difficult.